psvkaushik/Group50_Proj2/CONTRIBUTION.md

 ## Template on how to contribute

 1. Create a new file in _PROJECT HOME_/src/gits\_<command name>.py
-2. Follow the template below to create a new command and update the values in
+2. Follow the template below to create a new command and link it to the front-end.

    ```python
    import requests